Background pattern

 ACARIZAX is not intended for the treatment of allergic asthma in children under 18 years of age.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine, including those that can be purchased without a prescription.
-If you are taking other medicines for your allergic symptoms, such as antihistamines, asthma medications, or steroids, tell your doctor so they can advise you on their use while taking ACARIZAX.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including those that can be obtained without a prescription.
+If you are taking other medicines for your allergic symptoms such as antihistamines, asthma relief medications, or steroids, tell your doctor so that they can advise you on their use while being treated with ACARIZAX.
 If you stop taking these medicines for your allergic symptoms, you may experience more side effects from ACARIZAX.

 Do not eat or drink for 5 minutes after taking this medicine.